PixarV/terraform-provider-r4/website/docs/r/launch_template.md

 Attaches one or more network interfaces to the instance.

-For the details about configuring network interfaces when creating an auto scaling group, see the [user documentation][asg-create].
+For the details about configuring network interfaces when creating an Auto Scaling group, see the [user documentation][asg-create].

 The `network_interfaces` block has the following structure:

 * `associate_public_ip_address` - (Optional) Whether a public IP address should be associated with the network interface.
-    * _Constraints:_ The address will be assigned to the `eth0` interface if there are free allocated external addresses.
+    * _Constraints_: The address will be assigned to the `eth0` interface if there are free allocated external addresses.
       This operation is available only for instances running in the VPC and for new network interfaces.
 * `delete_on_termination` - (Optional) Whether the network interface should be destroyed on instance termination.
 * `description` - (Optional) Description of the network interface.
 * `device_index` - (Optional) The integer index of the network interface attachment.
 * `network_interface_id` - (Optional) The ID of the network interface to attach.
 * `private_ip_address` - (Optional) The primary private IPv4 address.
-* `security_groups` - (Optional) A list of security group IDs to associate.
+* `security_groups` - (Optional) List of security group IDs to associate.
 * `subnet_id` - (Optional) The ID of the subnet to associate.

 ### placement